Meir Ettinger: Activism

 Meir became a charismatic leader among the militant settler movement known as Hilltop Youth.
 Shlomo Fischer, a sociologist at Hebrew University, states that Ettinger represents violent activists who trust themselves to be endowed with prophetic authority, and compared the group to the militant 1980s Jewish Underground, Ettinger's rise to dominance, also as leader of a movement called The Revolt, was earmarked by acts, observed at the time by Israeli security officials, such as attacking a Palestinian shepherd's flock, stoning a sheep, and then slaughtering it in front of the terrified herder.
 He has played a leading role in setting up illegal Israeli outposts on Palestinian land, and attracted police attention for his militancy in two outposts - one, Ramat Migron, just outside the settlement of Migron, and another, Givat Ronen, near Har Brakha.
+With his close friend Amishav Melet, he established the Geulat Zion outpost.
 He was part of a group that infiltrated Joseph's Tomb in 2011, against explicit IDF orders to keep away from the site.
 Migron was dismantled by force, and Ettinger served a spell in jail for his disruptive attempts to hinder the military's evacuation of such outposts.

 According to the Shin Bet, the internal Israeli security service, Ettinger set up in September 2013 an organization dedicated to the overthrow of the state in four stages by striking it where it was most vulnerable.

 In 2012, Ettinger was arrested for complicity in what Israeli media termed the "spy affair".
 According to the indictment, 5 settler youths had organized an "operations room" for monitoring IDF movements in the West Bank in order to intercept communications and forewarn settlers in outposts of IDF plans to evacuate the sites.
 Ettinger was subsequently sentenced to a 6-month term for "conspiracy to collect information of military value".
 Israeli media regarded Ettinger as "the most-wanted figure by the Jewish division of the Shin Bet".